 Late Charge Fees

 There are hereby-established late charge fees.
-When an owner fails to pay a dwelling unit operating license fee within thirty days of receipt, a late charge fee of $250 shall be assessed.
-Said fee shall increase to $500 if not paid sixty days after receipt.
+When an owner fails to pay a dwelling unit operating license fee within thirty days after the due date, a late charge fee of $80 shall be assessed.
+Said fee shall increase to $160 if not paid within sixty days after the due date.
 Late charges shall be assessed for each building, except in cases of single unit and two unit buildings being on one zoning lot, in which case late fees shall be assessed per zoning lot.
 For condominium and townhome buildings, late charges shall be assessed for condominium or townhome units within the same building.
 No operating license shall be issued unless said fees are paid in full.

 Transfer of ownership

 The code provides that any time a sale is made of a licensed building; the new ownership must be reported to the Operations Department within three (3) working days.
 In order to keep the City’s licensing records current; it is requested that this information be provided as soon as possible.
 Cooperation in this regard is greatly appreciated.

 It is hoped that this fact sheet has provided some useful information with respect to the Aurora Dwelling Unit Licensing Program.
 This Division will provide prompt service with respect to the program.
 Should you have any questions regarding this program, please feel free to contact this office at (630) 256-3770.
 You may also wish to visit Property Standards at One South Broadway, Aurora, IL 60505.